 The socioeconomic impacts of the rulemaking would be primarily felt by vehicle manufacturers, light vehicle drivers, passengers, and pedestrians on the road that would otherwise be killed or injured in light vehicle crashes.
 NHTSA conducted a detailed assessment of the economic costs and benefits of establishing the new rule in its RIA.
 The main economic benefits come primarily from the reduction in fatalities and non-fatal injuries (safety benefits).
 Reductions in the severity of motor vehicle crashes would be anticipated to have corresponding reductions in costs for medical care, emergency services, insurance administrative costs, workplace costs, and legal costs due to the fatalities and injuries avoided.
 Other socioeconomic factors discussed in the RIA that would affect these parties include software and some hardware costs and property damage savings.
-Overall, Alternative 1 is anticipated to have societal net benefits of \$3.40 to \$4.28 billion, Alternative 2 is anticipated to have societal net benefits of \$4.23 to \$5.30 billion, Alternative 3 (the selected alternative) is anticipated to have societal net benefits of \$5.82 to \$7.26 billion, and Alternative 4 is anticipated to have societal net benefits of \$4.18 to \$5.73 billion.
+Overall, Alternative 1 is anticipated to have societal net benefits of \$3.40 to \$4.28 billion, Alternative 2 is anticipated to have societal net benefits of \$5.82 to \$7.26 billion, and Alternative 4 is anticipated to have societal net benefits of \$5.82 to \$7.26 billion, and Alternative 4 is anticipated to have societal net benefits of \$4.18 to \$5.73 billion.
 The RIA discusses this information in further detail.